m-kinnanderRepos/showDecider/cdk/README.md

 ### When creating cdk project from scratch, you need to create the folder __pycache__ inside of the newly created folder for your lambda.
-If you don't, you will get an error in lambda saying showDeciderAPI does not have access to requests. *something like that.
+If you don't, you will get an error in lambda saying mostPopularWrite does not have access to requests. *something like that.